Ig-Saad/bmad-test-repo-003/docs/poc-prd.md

 4. Download controls accessible from both chat interface and document viewer with format selection
 5. Document packaging with table of contents, version information, and creation timestamps
 6. Generation performance completing within 5 seconds for typical BMad v6 artifact sizes with quality optimization

+### Story 3.6: Contextual History and Chat Preservation

+As a product manager, solution architect, or UI expert, I want complete preservation of my conversations with BMad v6 agents and generated artifacts across all sessions, so that I can build upon previous work, reference earlier discussions, and maintain workflow continuity without losing context or repeating conversations.

+#### Acceptance Criteria
+1. Complete chat history preservation including all user conversations with BMad v6 agents, message content, agent selections, timestamps, and workflow context across sessions
+2. Automatic artifact context linking and cross-referencing between chat conversations and generated documents, maintaining traceability from initial discussions to final artifacts
+3. Seamless session continuity with restoration of chat history, agent context, and artifact states when users return to workspace, enabling iterative refinement and building upon previous work
+4. Contextual agent memory providing agents access to relevant previous conversations and artifacts when engaged, ensuring continuity in recommendations and avoiding repetitive discussions
+5. Workspace-level history organization with complete conversation and artifact history preserved at workspace level, properly organized by phase, agent, and artifact type
+6. Basic navigation through chat history with chronological ordering and phase-based organization for workflow continuity validation
+7. Integration validation ensuring chat history persistence across browser sessions and workspace reconnections with 100% data integrity

 ## Epic 4: Strategic Integration Validation